KBrand26/FGTRSPyTorch/README.md

   - **models/**: Contains the model architectures that will be used in the experiments.
   - **src/**: Contains the scripts necessary for conducting the experiments.

 For more information, the reader is referred to the READMEs in each of the subdirectories.
+For instructions regarding suggested usage, refer to the README in the src/ directory.